-Vaccination: The service animal must be vaccinated as required by law.immunized against diseases common to that type of animal.
+Vaccination: The service animal must be immunized against diseases common to that type of animal.

 Health: The service animal must be in good health.
-The owner or handler of the animal must submit to the school principal/designee or superintendent/designee, as appropriate based on the location for which the animal's presence is requested, each school year documentation from a licensed veterinarian showing proof of the service animal's current vaccinations and immunizations.
+The owner or handler of the animal must submit to the school principal/designee or superintendent/designee, as appropriate based on the location for which the animal's presence is requested, each school year documentation from a licensed veterinarian of the following: a current veterinary health certificate; and showing proof of the service animal's current vaccinations and immunizations.